 - Proper part delivery: Parts are oriented and placed in a chute, with right- or left-hand takeoff, or two-track delivery

 - “Custom” elevators: Cleat height and spacing on elevators are designed to size of

 parts being fed.
 Only minimum maintenance is required for moving parts.
 Chutes, wear strips, cleats and tooling are hardened for extra-long service.

 - Custom-designed accessories: Automatic bank controls, air operating devices, diverters, timing controls, and other special equipment may be added with new tooling designs

 - Tooling plate: This feature controls the rate at which parts fall into the hopper.
 For added

 protection, it may be easily equipped with polyurethane-lined baffles.

-- Adjustable elevation – Height of the elevator tower may be varied to suit the application.
+- Adjustable elevation: The height of the elevator tower may be varied to suit the application.
 Extra high discharge heights are available.

-- Speed Control – Feed rate is determined by the speed of the elevating conveyor, which has a self-contained mechanical variable speed drive or infinite speed D.C. drive optional.
-Handweel adjustment is easily accessible.
+- Speed Control: Feed rate is determined by the speed of the elevating conveyor, which has a self-contained mechanical variable speed drive or infinite speed D.C. drive optional.
+Handwheel adjustment is easily accessible.

 VideoForged Gear Blanks are fed from a random loaded, floor mounted hopper, Blanks are elevated from hopper via a cleated belt and oriented with face select orientation in a continuous, diameter-to-diameter stream.
 An air-operated, escapement device releases one blank at a time onto a horizontal conveyor with hub down for gantry pick-off by an OKUMA Dual Spindle CNC Lathe.